badiaamakhlouf/DS_ML_InterviewBank/README.md

  ## 1- Data science
 Regardless of your level (junior, senior, or lead), there are fundamental concepts and skills that individuals should master before going into a data science interview.
 Here's a comprehensive list that spans different levels:

-- Statistics
+- Statistics and Probability
+- Programming Proficiency
+- Data Cleaning and Preprocessing
+- Data Manipulation and Feature Engineering
+- Data Visualization
+- Machine Learning Fundamentals and Advanced Concepts
+- Experimental Design
+- Big Data Technologies

- ## 2- Machine Learning
+ ## 2- Machine Learning and MLOPS

  ## 3- Soft Skills
  In addition to honing technical skills, cultivating strong soft skills is imperative for a successful interview journey.